 - Through practical examples, identify how the NCIDQ Certification will impact and expand the type of work available to you.

 - Describe the process of earning NCIDQ Certification.

 Camia is a Georgia native and a graduate from Georgia Southern University with a Bachelors of Science in Interior Design and a Bachelors of Arts in Spanish.
 Her love for travel and culture has been instrumental in the development of her design aesthetic.
 She began her design career working in Costa Rica on relief and development projects, which then led her to New York City where she continued her philanthropic efforts through design and construction for victims of Hurricane Sandy.
 Camia has spent the last several years working for high-end design firms and under the tutelage of design guru Elaine Griffin.
 She lives by the motto that everyone can achieve good design, regardless of budget, and it should be creative, resourceful, and timeless.

-Aaron Codden, AIA, NCARB, SCCID, NCIDQ, WELL AP, LEED Green Assoc
+Aaron Rask Codden, ASID, AIA, NCARB, SCCID, NCIDQ, WELL AP, LEED Green Assoc

 Aaron is a highly motivated, sustainability-focused architect and interior designer in Salt Lake City.
-His work focuses on both new construction and historic rehabilitation for the National Park Service.
+His work focuses on both new construction and historic rehabilitation for national and state parks.
 Typologies include visitor centers, ranger stations, kiosks, and park ranger housing.
 In addition, Aaron is also an experienced graphic designer and highly skilled in brand development and management.
-Although trained as an architect, Aaron earned his NCIDQ Certification in June of 2021 to better prepare him for a leadership role in the future operating a firm that is able to offer seamless interior design and architectural services.
+Although trained as an architect, Aaron earned his NCIDQ Certification in June of 2021 to better prepare him for a leadership role in the future, operating a firm that is able to offer seamless interior design and architectural services.
 He is a huge advocate for the interior design profession.